 Next, it is important to note that your inputs will be of different lengths and will be padded to uniform length in a minibatch.
 The predictions and ground truth transcripts consist of padding indices that we created in our dataloader.
 Hence to calculate the loss, we need to mask out the padding indices so that they do not affect your gradients.
-We have multiple ways of doing this, which can be found in Appendix G.
+The most straightforward way to do this is using the ignore_index parameter in